Sheep-y/BattleTech_Turbine/README.md

 If it does not work, your game will crash or hang.
 Delete the mod to revert it to normal.

 This mod does not modify game data or save games.
+This mod does not fix memory leaks, either.
+Rest your eyes.

 * GitHub: https://github.com/Sheep-y/BattleTech_Turbine
 * Nexus Mods: https://www.nexusmods.com/battletech/mods/288